menghanhui/r3bl.blog/_posts/2014-11-13-facebook-hack-no2.markdown

 ---
-author: mrr3bl
+author: Aleksandar Todorović
-comments: true
 date: 2014-11-13 14:58:56+00:00
 layout: post
 slug: facebook-hack-no2
 title: 'Some Basic Facebook “Hacks” – Hack no. 2: Find out who''s calling you on your phone by using Facebook'
-wordpress_id: 182
-categories:
+categories: en
-- Cyber Security
-- Projects
 tags:
 - Facebook
 - Facebook hacks